Strategy Consulting vs Management Consulting (2026)

 What Is Management Consulting?

 Management consulting is the broad category that covers almost all business advisory work.
-When companies face problems they can't solve internally, they hire management consultants to help.
+When companies face problems they cannot solve internally, they hire management consultants to help.
+The global management consulting industry generates over $300 billion in annual revenue, according to Statista estimates.

-Companies hire management consultants for a few key reasons.
+Companies hire management consultants for several key reasons:

 What Is Strategy Consulting?

 McKinsey, BCG, and Bain (often called "MBB") are the most prestigious strategy consulting firms.
-They built their reputations on high-level strategic advice to Fortune 500 companies and governments.
+According to McKinsey's own reporting, the firm serves over 90% of Fortune 100 companies.
 Other well-known strategy firms include Kearney, Roland Berger, Strategy&, L.E.K.
 Consulting, and Oliver Wyman.

 Strategy consulting is considered the most prestigious branch of consulting.
-It's also the most competitive to break into.
+It is also the most competitive to break into.
 These firms recruit heavily from top MBA programs and elite undergraduate universities, and their interview processes are notoriously rigorous.

 The differences between strategy and management consulting show up in almost every aspect of the work.
-Here's how they compare across the dimensions that matter most.
+Here is how they compare across the dimensions that matter most.

 Scope of Work